nickpagz/adminer-for-studio/README.md

-This repo is contains Adminer plugin files for use with the WordPress.com Studio desktop app.
+This repo contains Adminer plugin files for use with the [WordPress.com Studio](https://developer.wordpress.com/studio/) desktop app.
 It is intended to be used with an installation script which allows you to view the SQLite 3 database for your local Studio WordPress site using Adminer.
 The script is located in [this gist](https://gist.github.com/nickpagz/9f883ab36af94d7e382e9818e19e634e).

 Part of the script includes adding an mu-plugin which creates a link in the Admin bar to open Adminer to view the site's database.